 - Coersion – A party who is forced against his will to enter a contract will generally not be held liable for breaching the contract.
 The coercion can be either economic or physical.

 - Unconscionability – A contract that which is grossly unfair or one-sided in favor of the party trying to enforce it will be considered unconscionable.
 The most common scenario in which this defense arises is when the party trying to enforce the contract has much more bargaining power than the other and has taken advantage of that imbalance of power to include unfair terms in the contract.

 - Estoppel – this occurs when one party makes a statement about the contract upon which the other party relies to his detriment.
 A party who tells the other he will accept an amount less than that called for by the contract cannot later sue for the unpaid amount.

 - Breach by both parties – “Under contract law, a party in breach may not enforce the contract.”
 James v.
 Lifeline Mobile Medics, 341 Ill.
 App.
 3d 451, 455 (4th Dist.
 2003).
 In other words, a court will not reward a party who breaches a contract by awarding him damages for the other party’s breach of that same contract.
 This concept is similar to the often-repeated rule that “courts will only help parties who sue with ‘clean hands.’”

-The attorneys at DiTommaso ♦ Lubin have decades of experience litigating breach of contract cases.
+The attorneys at DiTommaso have decades of experience litigating breach of contract cases.
 With offices conveniently located in DuPage and Cook counties, we represent clients throughout Chicago and the Chicagoland area including Wheaton, Hinsdale, and Deer Park.
-To consult with an attorney today can contact us online or give us a call toll-free at 877-990-4990.
+To consult with an attorney today can contact us online or give us a call at 630-333-0000.